Rethinking the

 Will switching to reusable cups save the world?
 The measurable impact from each individual’s use might be small, but it can have mighty trickle-down effects if we all switch.

-Assess your single-use cup use.
+Assess your single-use coffee cup use.
 How many times a week do you hit the drive-thru for a morning coffee or afternoon iced tea?
 Once you have a number, challenge yourself to cut it in half — maybe that means you pick up a reusable cup (a Fill it Forward option is coming soon!) or start filling a thermos mug at home before you head out the door.

 We challenge you — and we’re going to take the challenge too!
 Together, we can eliminate the billions of single-use cups that end up in landfills.